COVID-19 Safety at WEM

 If you carpool and one occupant is sick, all carpool families will need to stay home until they are symptom free for 24 hours without medication.

-Your child will be asked to go home during drop off if they have a fever of 100.4 or higher.
+Your child will be asked to go home during drop off if they have a fever.